lc-cs-172/fall-2025/syllabus.md

 and existing libraries.
 3. Solve computational problems using recursion.
 4. Use, implement, explain, and compare various data structures and algorithms.

     Data structures may include arrays, lists, graphs, stacks, and queues.
     Implementations include array-based and reference-based versions.

 5. Write unit tests.

-## Office Hours and Accessibility and Interaction
+## Office Hours, Accessibility, and Interaction

-I more than hope you will visit me throughout the term, so I can learn more about your interests, answer your questions, and normalize talking with your instructors.
+I more than hope you will visit me throughout the term, so I can learn more about your interests, answer your questions, and we can normalize talking with your instructors.
 Office hours are _obligatory_ -- they are a key part of your participation grade.
 You may bring a friend.
 No appointment is necessary to see me during office hours; simply stop by Monday or Friday before class; or make an appointment by contacting me at jskudlarek@lclark.edu.

 I encourage interaction, both inside and outside the classroom.
 Feel free to chat with me when we're on campus.

 ## Contact Methods and Timing

 My preferred contact methods are in-class, office hours, and email.
 I will also be monitoring our Google Classroom.
-My normal work hours are MWF between 9 AM and 5 PM, and you can expect a response from me by the end of the next class day.
+My normal work hours are MWF between 9 AM and 1 PM; you can expect a response from me by the end of the next class day.

 ## Assignments